diegocamlooker/Kickstarter/ks_boardgames.md

 > Tip 6: Don't put a high goal in your campaign in case you want to assure funding.
 But, if you have confidence and have a hit on hands, you might tempt the odds.

 We have been talking about the campaign but one other thing that comes in the picture is the actual *quality* of the product.
 Are these projects any good?
 How is this affecting to the industry?
 Is this the end of the physical shops?
-To answer this, we will need to ask the ones that know more: the geeks.
+To answer this, we will need to ask the ones that know more: **the geeks**.

 ---
 Move to [What is the BGG? page](https://diegocamlooker.github.io/Kickstarter/bgg)